victorocna/docxtemplater-image/README.md

 ## Async support

-It is possible to get images asynchronously by returning a Promise in the getImage function and use the docxtemplater async api : http://docxtemplater.readthedocs.io/en/latest/async.html
+It is possible to get images asynchronously by returning a Promise in the getImage function and use the docxtemplater async api: [http://docxtemplater.readthedocs.io/en/latest/async.html](http://docxtemplater.readthedocs.io/en/latest/async.html)

 You can also return a promise in the getSize function if you want to resolve the size asynchronously (like in the browser example above).